fanhuan/en/_posts/2025-02-24-Foundation-Model.md

 1. Evo is trained on prokaryotes and phage genomes.
 Evo2 is trained on "a highly curated genomic atlas spanning __all domains of life__".

 2. Pretraining data set: 300 billion nt (from 2.7 million genomes) vs. 9.3 (abstract) or 8.84 (methods) trillion nt. openGenome2 (the one Evo 2 was trained on) included a 33% expansion of representative prokaryotic genomes from 85,205 to 113,379 (357 billion nucleotides), a total of 6.98 trillion nucleotides from eukaryotic genomes, 854 billion nucleotides of non-redundant metagenomic sequencing data, 2.82 billion nucleotides of organelle genomes, and 602 billion nucleotides of subsets of eukaryotic sequence data to focus on likely functional regions of the genomes by focusing on different windows around coding genes.
 This means eukaryotic genomes takes about 80% of the pretraining dataset.

+Let's take a closer look on how the eukaryotic genomes were chosen:

  vs. 9.3 trillion DNA base pairs.
 3. Model parameter size: 7B(Evo) vs 7B and 40B (Evo2).
 The differences between the two Evo2 model is that the 7B parameters trained on 2.4 trillion tokens and a full  version at 40B parameters trained on 9.3 trillion tokens.
 Note that GPT3 has 175B.